Man charged with murder in Portland, Ore., shooting at protest against police violence

 Demonstrators had gathered near the park to protest the killings of Amir Locke, a 22-year-old Black man who was shot by Minneapolis police this month during a predawn no-knock raid while he was lying on a couch, and Patrick Kimmons, a 27-year-old Black man killed by Portland police during a 2018 altercation.

 Smith, who according to the affidavit is White and lives in Portland, confronted the demonstrators between 8 p.m. and 9 p.m.
 Saturday, “yelling at them and demanding they leave the area.”
-Initial statements by the police described the shooter as an “armed homeowner.”
+Initial statements by the police described the shooter as an “armed homeowner," while an address associated with Smith is near the park.

 Protesters told him to “leave them alone and return home,” the affidavit said, and Smith responded, “demanding they ‘make’ him leave.”